2024 Solar Incentives Guide for Olivehurst, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the added value of your solar system when you calculate the amount of property tax you need to pay on your house.
+• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions let you exclude the value added by your solar system when you calculate how much property tax you need to pay on your house.

-• Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have in place a net metering agreement with your Olivehurst utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.
+• Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement with your Olivehurst utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 Best Regional Coverage